1. Linear Models#

 This is the same result as minimizing \(J(\vartheta)\) from before.
 Interestingly enough, the Gaussian i.i.d. noise used in the maximum likelihood approach is entirely independent of \(\sigma^{2}\).

-Least mean squares (LMS) method, as well as maximum likelihood regression as above are parametric learning algorithms.
+Least mean squares (LMS) as well as maximum likelihood regression are parametric learning algorithms.

 If the number of parameters is not known beforehand, then the algorithms become non-parametric learning algorithms.